sammillersmith/codepedia/contribute.md

 Once you've decided what kind of task you want to do, find a specific page, code example, etc. to work on, and just do it!

+> If you're adding a new entry, there's a special script that will get everything set up for you.
+> Run `yarn new-entry` at your command line to go through a series of prompts about the entry
+> you're adding.

 ### Step 4: Ask for help

 If you are not sure what to do at any point, then you are more than welcome to ask for help.
 There are a few different help options: